brikis98/yevgeniy-brikman-homepage/_posts/2008-12-17-introduction-my-bodyweight-during-2008.md

 is pretty much the single most effective way to tell your body that it should NOT digest its own muscles.
 In fact, it's pretty much the only way to keep the weight loss as close to 100% fat as possible.
-The most effective routines are those that work the entire body and focus on compound, low rep, heavy weight movements with free weights (e.g. [Starting Strength](http://www.amazon.com/Starting-Strength-2nd-Mark-Rippetoe/dp/0976805421), [Stronglifts
+The most effective routines are those that work the entire body and focus on compound, low rep, heavyweight movements with free weights (e.g. [Starting Strength](http://www.amazon.com/Starting-Strength-2nd-Mark-Rippetoe/dp/0976805421), [Stronglifts